 I argue that the content of bilateral diplomacy is shaped by the sources from which diplomats receive information about their host states.
-Embassies are given broad mandates to advance their home state's foreign policy goals; however, they face substantial time and personnel constraints, and want to allocate their effort to the issues that will best advance their state's goals.
-Knowing this, host state interest groups seek access to diplomats in order to communicate actionable information about the problem areas of greatest interest to themselves, hoping to shift diplomatic attention towards their preferred issues by reducing the diplomatic effort (e.g., intelligence gathering) required to address them.
-I argue that this process of bottom-up foreign policy influence is akin to informational lobbying (Hall and Deardorff, 2006), in which special interests provide policy-relevant information that subsidizes diplomatic action on certain issues relative to others.
+Diplomats are bidirectional messengers; they are tasked not only with communicating their home state's preferences to the host state, but also with collecting new information about their host state and transmitting it back to the home government alongside policy recommendations (Malis, 2021).
+The sources from which diplomats collect this information will naturally influence their perception of the most pressing issues in the bilateral relationship, their preferred solutions, and their allocation of effort across different issue areas.
+Knowing this, host state interest groups seek access to diplomats in order to communicate information about the problem areas of greatest interest to themselves, hoping to shift diplomatic attention towards their preferred issues.1 I argue that this process of bottom-up foreign policy influence is akin to informational lobbying (Hall and Deardorff, 2006), in which special interests provide policy-relevant information that subsidizes diplomatic action on certain issues relative to others.